 Unlike the VolatileFS, the StableFS is FS-specific.
 Different file systems make wildly different guarantees as to what will be recovered after a crash.
-The ext2 [13] file system provides almost none, a journaling file system typically intends to recover up to the last completed log record or commit point, and a soft-updates [17] file system recovers to a difficult-to-specify mix of old and new data.
+The ext2 [ext2/ext3 http://e2fsprogs.sourceforge.net] file system provides almost none, a journaling file system typically intends to recover up to the last completed log record or commit point, and a soft-updates [Ganger and Patt 1995] file system recovers to a difficult-to-specify mix of old and new data.
+We therefore require the FS implementors to provide the StableFS models.